Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 <!---
 [<img src="benefits_5.png" alt="Benefits of cloud computing" width="100%" height="100%" ><small>**_Increase speed and agility_**</small>]()-->

+The flexiblity of cloud computing makes it easier for you to develop and deploy applications.
+This flexibility provides you with more time to experiment and innovate.
+When computing in data centers, it might take weeks to obtain new resources that you need.
+By comparison, you can use cloud computing to access new resources within minutes.

 ####   6. Go global in minutes

 <!---